 - Manipulating income to obtain the earned income tax credit

 - Underreporting income and improperly using trusts to hide income

 Get the Help You Need, Now

-Call 866-718-3994 today to arrange a consultation with Frank A. Rubino, Esq.
-If you prefer, you may also email the firm.
-Attorney Rubino has offices in Miami and Houston, and serves clients across the U.S. and around the world.
+Call 866-718-3994 today to arrange a consultation with Frank Rubino If you prefer, you may also email the firm.
+From his home office in Miami, Florida, attorney Frank Rubino serves clients across the U.S. and around the world.

 Se habla español.